fylgja/stylelint-config/less/README.md

   - _Give a little more space to use LESS mixin's_
 - `selector-max-id`: 1
   - _Allows the use of LESS Maps_
-- `selector-max-specificity` null
-  - _To much LESS selectors that look like CSS causing errors._